Marshall McLuhan: Later career and reputation

 In the early 1950s, McLuhan began the Communication and Culture seminars at the University of Toronto, funded by the Ford Foundation.
 As his reputation grew, he received a growing number of offers from other universities.
 During this period, he published his first major work, The Mechanical Bride (1951), in which he examines the effect of advertising on society and culture.
 Throughout the 1950s, he and Edmund Carpenter also produced an important academic journal called Explorations.
 McLuhan and Carpenter have been characterized as the Toronto School of communication theory, together with Harold Innis, Eric A. Havelock, and Northrop Frye.
 During this time, McLuhan supervised the doctoral thesis of modernist writer Sheila Watson on the subject of Wyndham Lewis.
 Hoping to keep him from moving to another institute, the University of Toronto created the Centre for Culture and Technology (CCT) in 1963.

 From 1967 to 1968, McLuhan was named the Albert Schweitzer Chair in Humanities at Fordham University in the Bronx.
 (Note: During the time at Fordham University, his son Eric McLuhan conducted what came to be known as the Fordham Experiment about the different effects of "light-on" versus "light-through" media.)
-While at Fordham, he was diagnosed with a benign brain tumor, which was treated successfully.
+While at Fordham, he was diagnosed with a benign brain tumour, which was treated successfully.
 He returned to Toronto where he taught at the University of Toronto for the rest of his life and lived in Wychwood Park, a bucolic enclave on a hill overlooking the downtown where Anatol Rapoport was his neighbour.

 In 1970, he was made a Companion of the Order of Canada.
 In 1975, the University of Dallas hosted him from April to May, appointing him to the McDermott Chair.
 Marshall and Corinne McLuhan had six children: Eric, twins Mary and Teresa, Stephanie, Elizabeth, and Michael.
 The associated costs of a large family eventually drove him to advertising work and accepting frequent consulting and speaking engagements for large corporations, including IBM and AT&T.

 Death

 In September 1979, McLuhan suffered a stroke which affected his ability to speak.
-The University of Toronto's School of Graduate Studies tried to close his research center shortly thereafter, but was deterred by substantial protests.
+The University of Toronto's School of Graduate Studies tried to close his research centre shortly thereafter, but was deterred by substantial protests.
 McLuhan never fully recovered from the stroke and died in his sleep on December 31, 1980.
-He is buried at Holy Cross Cemetery in Thornhill, Ontario, Canada.
+He is buried at Holy Cross Cemetery in Markham, Ontario.